csmertx/csmertx.github.io/content/About/csmertx.md

 #### Hugo theme used
 - https://github.com/thegeeklab/hugo-geekdoc

-#### Website Organization?
-This entry will self destruct once I take the time to learn the structure of this Hugo theme.
-Domain name and this website are not my priority at this time.

 #### Shorthand reference (/home/$USER/.bashrc)
 - **apti**
     - sudo aptitude install (Install software package X)